 Dissolution of Civil Partnerships

 As with married couples, civil partners are barred from applying for termination of the partnership until one year after the date of the civil ceremony.
 As with divorce / financial separation, one partner must prove that the partnership has broken down irretrievably by proving one of the following facts:

 - Unreasonable behaviour

-There is no fact of adultery in the termination of a civil partnership by virtue of the definition of adultery.
+There is no fact of adultery in the termination of a civil partnership, by virtue of the prevailing legal definition of adultery.

 Issues concerning finance and property division follow more or less the provisions available to married couples under the Matrimonial Causes Act 1973.

 Remedies are available to civil partners in disputes involving children under the Children Act 1989 as amended.

 We are qualified to advise and represent civil partners upon partnership breakdown.

 If you need advice or assistance, give us a call.